isaudits/scripts/README.md

 * -authpolsilos checks for existence of authentication policies and silos
 * -insecurednszone checks for insecure DNS zones
 * -recentchanges checks for newly created users and groups (last 30 days)
+* -adcs checks for ADCS vulnerabiltiies, ESC1,2,3,4 and 8.
+* -acl checks for dangerous ACL permissions on Users, Groups and Computers.
+* -spn checks for high value kerberoastable accounts
+* -asrep checks for ASREPRoastable accounts
 * -all runs all checks, e.g. AdAudit.ps1 -all